sanjayjohn/bambooAutomation/README.md

 ![](/images/bambooprojectid.png)

-For example the commit below will trigger the plan SP-NP.
+For example the commit message below will trigger the plan SP-NP when the push event occurs.

 `git commit -m "SP-NP"`